Free-carrier-induced nonlinear dynamics in hybrid graphene-based photonic waveguides: Theoretical framework

 \section{Theoretical framework}

-In order to describe nonlinear ultrafast dynamics of infrared radiation pulses in hybrid graphene-covered waveguides, we consider a realistic design for a TaFD5 glass square waveguide covered by undoped graphene on top, deposited over a silica glass substrate and surrounded by air, as schematically depicted in Fig.\,\ref{GR_model}(a), which can be practically realized with existing state-of-art fabrication techniques.
+In order to describe the nonlinear ultrafast dynamics of infrared radiation pulses in hybrid graphene-covered waveguides, we consider a realistic design for a TaFD5 (dense tantalum flint) glass square waveguide covered by undoped graphene on top, deposited over a silica glass substrate and surrounded by air, as schematically depicted in Fig.\,\ref{GR_model}(a), which can be practically realized with existing state-of-the-art fabrication techniques.
 A single layer of graphene is deposited on top of the TaFD5 core where, upon infrared excitation, the FCs are accumulated over the propagation distance.
-The TaFD5 core is Raman-inactive \cite{Fedotova2006,Babushkin2007} and linear/nonlinear absorption of TaFD5 is negligible over $\sim$ {\rm cm} propagation distances.
-Hence, TaFD5-based waveguides covered by single-layer graphene enable the full exploitation of photo-excited FCs in the graphene layer to attain efficient spectral modulation of the propagating pulse \cite{Christodoulides}.
-Alternatively, one can use silicon nitride ($\rm{Si_3N_4}$) as a core material with similar waveguide structure for the exact same purpose, as it is also Raman-inactive and the linear and nonlinear losses are ultralow at the visible and infrared wavelengths \cite{Guo2018}.
-In Fig.\,\ref{GR_model}(a) we illustrate the cross-section of the waveguide and the intensity distribution of the fundamental quasi-TE mode at $\lambda_0 = 1.55$ $\mu$m that we caclulate numerically by finite element simulations \cite{COMSOL}.
-We further calculate numerically the group-velocity dispersion (GVD) of the waveguide quasi-TE mode in the $0.7-2.0$ $\mu$m wavelength range, which is indicated in Fig.\,\ref{GR_model}(b) by the solid blue line.
+The TaFD5 core is Raman inactive \cite{Fedotova2006,Babushkin2007}, and linear and nonlinear absorption of TaFD5 is negligible over approximately centimeter propagation distances.
+Hence TaFD5-based waveguides covered by single-layer graphene enable the full exploitation of photoexcited FCs in the graphene layer to attain efficient spectral modulation of the propagating pulse \cite{Christodoulides}.
+Alternatively, one can use silicon nitride ($\rm{Si_3N_4}$) as a core material with similar waveguide structure for the exact same purpose, as it is also Raman inactive and the linear and nonlinear losses are ultralow at the visible and infrared wavelengths \cite{Guo2018}.
+In Fig.\,\ref{GR_model}(a) we illustrate a cross section of the waveguide and the intensity distribution of the fundamental quasi-transverse-electric (quasi-TE) mode at $\lambda_0 = 1.55$ $\mu$m that we calculate numerically by finite-element simulations \cite{COMSOL}.
+We further calculate numerically the group-velocity dispersion (GVD) of the waveguide quasi-TE mode in the $0.7-2.0$-$\mu$m wavelength range, which is indicated in Fig.\,\ref{GR_model}(b) by the solid blue curve.